ibm-cloud-docs/account/iam-mfa.md

 2. Click **Edit** in the Authentication section.
 3. Select the type of MFA to enable in your account.

  * **MFA for users with an IBMid**: Require users to authenticate by using an IBMid, password, and time-based one-time passcode (TOTP).
-You can enable this option for all users or just non-federated users.
+You can enable this option for all users or  non-federated users.
  * **MFA for all users (IBMid & supported IdPs)**: Require users to authenticate by using one of the following MFA methods.
 This option applies to users who are using either an IBMid or an external identity provider (IdP).
-    * **Email-based MFA**: Users authenticate by using a security passcode that's sent via email.
+     * **Email-based MFA**: Users authenticate by using a security passcode that's sent in an email.
      * **TOTP MFA**: Users authenticate by using a TOTP.
      * **U2F MFA**: Users authenticate by using a physical hardware-based security key that generates a six-digit numerical code.
 Based on the FIDO U2F standard, this method offers the highest level of security.

 4. Click **Update**.